-This book is a guide to authoring books and technical documents with R Markdown (Allaire, Xie, et al. 2018) and the R package bookdown (Xie 2018a).
+This book is a guide to authoring books and technical documents with R Markdown (Allaire, Xie, McPherson, et al. 2022) and the R package bookdown (Xie 2022a).
 It focuses on the features specific to writing books, long-form articles, or reports, such as:

 - how to typeset equations, theorems, figures and tables, and cross-reference them;